 Temperature scanning can offer reassurance of the potential symptoms of Covid-19.
 However it is important to remember that a high temperature is only one main symptom of Covid-19, a person could have the virus and not have a temperature, or an employee could have a high temperature and it not be Covid-19.

-The European Union’s General Data Protection Regulation (GDPR) usually would prohibit employers from conducting temperature checks as health data is considered ‘sensitive personal data’ that employers would need exception to implement.
+The European Union’s General Data Protection Regulation (GDPR) usually would prohibit employers from conducting temperature checks as health data is considered ‘sensitive personal data’ that employers would need an exception to implement.
 With the consent of employees or their consultative bodies, trade unions or work councils, they may be acceptable if they are conducted by either a medical staff member or using automated technology.

-If conducting temperature checks, employers should consider the additional privacy concerns and any contract of employment implications, because if these are not properly implemented on a genuine need, it could constitute a breach of an employer’s implied duty not to damage the employee’s trust and confidence.
+If conducting staff temperature checks, employers should consider the additional privacy concerns and any contract of employment implications, because if these are not properly implemented on a genuine need, it could constitute a breach of an employer’s implied duty not to damage the employee’s trust and confidence.

 - Where will the tests be taken?